 In ancient warfare, or indeed modern warfare before the advent of accurate rifles, armies generally kept in some kind of formation.
 Well, some armies, anyway.
-The Celtic peoples of Roman and Greek times were exceptions to this rule.
+The Celtic peoples of Roman and Greek times were exceptions to this rule (even then, there is evidence that the Celtic peoples had at least some minor sense of organization for battle purposes).
 But armies like the Romans, Greeks, generally any spearmen on any battlefield, and any modern European army, all stayed as a block of troops and worked together in a distinct formation.

 Even cavalry, who you wouldn't think of as having a formation, can fall victim to this.
 For example, Alexander's cavalry would have often charged home in the wedge formation.

 A big exception is once battle is joined.
 The most disciplined forces, like Roman and Greek soldiers, would try to maintain formation under all circumstances, and pike and spear walls would likewise attempt to maintain the integrity of their formation.
 But war is war, and at some point the formation is going to dissolve or at least weaken.
 So if there's heavy melee fighting going on, it's acceptable to see soldiers duelling it out as individuals.

 if phalangites are charging in with swords mid-melee however.